Growth hormone testGH test

 How to Prepare for the Test

-Your doctor may give you special instructions about what you can or cannot eat before the test.
+Your health care provider may give you special instructions about what you can or cannot eat before the test.

 Why the Test is Performed

-The growth hormone test may be used to monitor response to acromegaly treatment.
+The GH test may also be used to monitor response to acromegaly treatment.

-The normal range for growth hormone levels is typically:
+The normal range for GH level is typically:

 GH is released in pulses.
 The size and duration of the pulses varies with time of day, age, and gender.
 This is why random GH measurements are rarely useful.
 A higher level may be normal if the blood was drawn during a pulse.
 A lower level may be normal if the blood was drawn around the end of a pulse.
 GH is most useful when measured as part of a stimulation or suppression test.

 What Abnormal Results Mean